jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 {Semantics as folds}
 The nature of functional languages has meant that its programs are referentially transparent or _pure_.
+{change this}
 With no state or side-effects, many computation are naturally expressed as recursive functions.
 Unsurprisingly, many share the same recursive patterns which can be abstracted away.
+An example that many functional programmers will be familiar with is  _fold_
+{example?}
-An example that many functional programmers will familiar with is  _fold_ as a stardard recursive operator, it captures the common pattern of traversing and processing a list.
-The abundance of recursion does not end there, in fact, the denotational semantics of a program can be structured and characterised by folding over its syntax[1].
+as a stardard recursive operator, it captures the common pattern of traversing and processing a structurally inductive data structure.
+The abundance of recursion does not end there, in fact, the denotational semantics {definition here?}
+of a program can be structured and characterised by folding over its syntax[1].
 This is why we can fold DSL with great success [2].